michaelsmueller/light-cycles/README.md

 * Game Over

 ### Fusion power
-* Player can accelerate by activating fusion acceleration
 * Player has limited quantity of fusion fuel
 * Deuterium or tritium appears on board which player can pick it up to refuel fusion tank